 Repetitor: Ederson Xavier

 de Volkskrant ★★★★

-"The amazing thing about the performance is first and foremost in the contribution of puppeteers.
-Not only do they play fantastic antics (...) with more than man-sized puppets, but they also perform complete dances and they can actually sing more than decently.
-Especially Francesca Lanza, who plays Titania, the fairy queen from the title, is a feast for the ears. "
+"The astonishing thing about the performance lies first and foremost in the contribution of the puppeteers.
+Not only do they perform fantastic antics with the often tied and sometimes more than man-sized puppets, but they also perform complete dances and can sing very well.
+Especially Francesca Lanza, who plays Titania, the fairy queen of the title, is a feast for the ear."